AnnaRychkova1/AnnaRychkova1/README.md

 # Hi 👋, I'm Anna

-I'm a Junior Full Stack Developer.
-Development, practice, and tangible outcomes are key priorities for me.
-I'm a friendly team player with a strong focus on contributing to innovative projects and advancing as a Full Stack Developer.
+Junior Full Stack Developer with strong foundation in React, Node.js and REST APIs.
+Experienced in building real-world web applications, working in Agile teams and writing clean, testable code.

 ## "The satisfaction of work makes the work perfect." — Aristotle